 The Hierophant

-The use of ‘displayer’ is an important distinction in the word Hierophant.
-Most modern congregations are not ‘shown things’ but ‘told things’ in a way that is closer to teaching or oration.
-You may be told about everlasting life and redemption but you do not actually see nor experience it.
+The concept of a 'displayer' is a crucial distinction.
+Most modern congregations are not 'shown' things, but 'told' things through teaching or oration.
+You are told of everlasting life and redemption, but you do not actually see or experience it.

-The Eleusinian mysteries that the Hierophant presided over were fundamentally different.
-You experienced a sense of immortality through experiencing your own death.
-It culminated in a process of theatrical ‘showing’ that almost certainly involved some kind of psychedelic, causing something similar to earlier shamanistic trance states or out-of-body experiences.
+The Eleusinian Mysteries over which the original Hierophant presided, were fundamentally different.
+Initiates experienced a sense of immortality by metaphorically experiencing their own death.
+The rites culminated in a theatrical 'showing' that involved a psychedelic-inducing shamanistic trance state or out-of-body experience.

-The overall experience was so strong that people who witnessed it were said to be changed for life, and in particular, they no longer feared death because they believed they had already experienced it.
+The event was so profound that witnesses were changed for life; they no longer feared death, believing they had already experienced it.

 The Hierophant and the Eleusinian mysteries

-The Eleusinian mysteries were an ancient and very widespread cult of Demeter and Persephone.
+The Eleusinian Mysteries were an ancient, widespread cult dedicated to Demeter and Persephone.

 Description and Symbology

-The purpose of the original Hierophant’s rites was to induce a vision of the death of the self so that the person would no longer fear any physical death.
-Above the entrance to St Paul’s Monastery in Mount Athos, Greece, is the following inscription;
+The purpose of the original Hierophant’s rites was to induce a vision of the death of the Ego (the conscious self), ensuring the initiate would no longer fear physical death.
+Above the entrance to St. Paul’s Monastery in Mount Athos, Greece, is the following inscription:

 αν πεθάνεις πριν πεθάνεις, δεν θα πεθάνεις όταν πεθάνεις